 We have shown in the adiabatic (or rather weakly modulated time in a FNC) picture that emergent gauge-like fields can be seen for the bispinor Green function.
 Specifically we considered an FLRW geometry leading to Eq.~\eqref{eq:D_2_ad}.
-We now turn our attention to the targeted high frequency and hence non-adiabatic regime, looking similarly at an FLRW geometry, which we study using Floquet engineering.
+We now turn our attention to the targeted high frequency and hence nonadiabatic regime, looking similarly at an FLRW geometry, which we study using Floquet engineering.

 Floquet engineering is the manipulation of quantum systems through the use of driven external fields periodic in time; see~\cite{oka2019floquet} for a review.
 Floquet engineering has proved valuable in laser-driven systems~\cite{CHU20041}, strongly correlated systems~\cite{RevModPhys.86.779}, cold atoms in optical traps~\cite{RevModPhys.89.011004}, and even engineered to induce axial-vector fields~\cite{ebihara2016chiral}, to name a few.
+In cosmology, the periodic time dependence of the inflaton or axion condensate backgrounds are known, via Floquet theory, to affect production rates in the form of parametric resonance~\cite{allahverdi2010reheating}.
 As argued above, usage of Floquet theory for the condensed matter realizations of high-frequency cosmological setups are intuitive.
-Not only one may interpret a pseudo-gauge field as arising from curvature induced geometries, but also one may the interpret the reverse, namely artificial geometries as arising from induced electromagnetic gauge fields.
-Such approaches have also been studied for cold atoms in spatial geometries in~\cite{Boada_2011} and by Floquet analysis also in spatial geometries in~\cite{mishra2015floquet}, however our FLRW geometry as well temporal periodicity approaches are new, and moreover give rise to a new class of emergent fields.
+Not only may one interpret a pseudogauge field as arising from curvature induced geometries, but also one may interpret the reverse, namely artificial geometries as arising from induced electromagnetic gauge fields.
+Such approaches have also been studied for cold atoms in spatial geometries in~\cite{Boada_2011} and by Floquet analysis also in spatial geometries in~\cite{mishra2015floquet}; however, our FLRW geometry as well as temporal periodicity approaches are new and, moreover, give rise to a new class of emergent fields.